 I can wrap my head around the idea that, especially if someone is living in a remote village, people would believe the cultural lore that being “crazy” results from possession by evil spirits, and religious leaders are the best ones to deal with it.

 The chaining is a whole other matter.
 It’s so profoundly dehumanizing, especially since it’s not just to manage acute agitation.
 Imagine how destroyed someone’s soul (in any sense of the word) would be after 10 years chained to a tree.
-Maja at Lampelina was talking this morning about being open about mental illness or keeping to the shadows for safety.
-Imagine how these poor people feel, knowing that if they don’t crouch as small as they can in the darkness of the shadows, chains may await them.
+How must these poor people feel, knowing that if they don’t crouch as small as they can in the darkness of the shadows, chains may await them?

 There are really no words.
 Our brothers and sisters deserve better from humanity.